mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     --cert-path my-app.crt.pem \
     --key-path my-app.key.pem \
+    --company-name Acme \ # change this to be correct
+TODO: Decide about this key!!
-    --company-name Acme \ # change this to be correct --kms-key-id alias/test-key \ # change this to be correct --aws-region us-east-1 # change this to be correct
+    --kms-key-id alias/test-key \ # change this to be correct
+    --aws-region us-east-1 # change this to be correct
     ```
+TODO: Decide about this text!!
-    You'll notice that you need to pass in the correct KMS key id in `--kms-key-id`, and the region where it's located in `--aws-region`.
+    You'll notice that you need to pass in the correct KMS key id in `--kms-key-id`, and the region where it's
+    located in `--aws-region`.
     _We highly recommend including these two options, so that you don't have an unencrypted private key on your system._
     By providing both `--kms-key-id` and `--aws-region`, the script will automatically encrypt the private key, save it as
     `my-app.key.pem.kms.encrypted`, and delete the unencrypted key, `my-app.key.pem`.
+    The certificate is uploaded to Secrets Manager in the region specified by `--aws-region`.
 1. After running that command, the generated cert files will be located on your local machine within a new subfolder in this directory: `tls/certs/`.

 If you used the above example, you should see:
 - `ca.crt.pem`: This is the CA public key, or CA certificate, in PEM format.
 - `my-app.crt.pem`: This is the app's public key, or TLS certificate, signed by the CA cert, in PEM format.
+TODO: This might be with or without .kms.encryption suffix
 - `my-app.key.pem.kms.encrypted`: This is the app's private key in PEM format, encrypted with the KMS key you provided.
 - If you see `my-app.key.pem`, the script was not able to encrypt your private key using the KMS key you provided (or you didn't provide a key), so this is the private key in PEM format, in plain text.

-Optionally, you can upload the certificate to IAM so that the cert can be used with an ELB.
-Simply add two more flags to the previous command.
+Optionally, you can upload the certificate to ACM using `--upload-to-acm`, so that the cert can be used with an
-- `--upload-to-iam`
-- `--cert-name-in-iam <NAME>`
+internal ELB or ALB.

 E.g.:
 ```sh